 The Food Allergy Labeling and Consumer Protection Act (FALCPA) is a law that requires food manufacturers to list the Top 8 food allergens (milk, eggs, peanuts, tree nuts, fish, crustacean shellfish, soy and wheat) in plain English when any of these are an ingredient of a packaged food.
 The law improved transparency, but it does not offer surefire protection from an allergic reaction.
-Here are key points to consider:
+An additional law (the FASTER Act of 2021) now requires sesame labeling as the ninth top allergen.
+Here are key points to consider about allergen labeling:

 Ingredient statements have to indicate the type of nut (eg. almond, pecan), fish (e.g. sole, halibut) or shellfish (e.g. shrimp, lobster).
 Under FALCPA, coconut is considered a tree nut, although it is biologically a fruit.
 (While most allergists consider it safe for those with tree nut allergies, verify this with your own.)

 Labels do not have to list every ingredient in plain English.
-Only the Top 8 food allergens have to be declared, so less common allergens like sesame and garlic can hide behind words like “spices” or “natural flavors”.
+Only the Top 9 food allergens have to be declared, so less common allergens like mustard and garlic can hide behind words like “spices” or “natural flavors”.

-Manufacturers are not required to list trace amounts, sometimes called “unintentional” ingredients, which can result from cross contact with an allergen in processing.
-They may include a precautionary warning such as “may contain” or “processed in a facility with…” but these notifications are completely voluntary.
+Manufacturers are not required to list trace amounts, sometimes called “unintentional” ingredients, which can result from cross-contact with an allergen in processing.
+They may include a precautionary warning such as “may contain” or “processed in a facility with….”
+However, these notifications are completely voluntary.

 A product without a precautionary warning is not necessarily safe.
 The product could have been processed on lines with nuts, milk or another allergen, but the manufacturer chose not to include the voluntary precautionary warning.
 Most food processors should be able to provide you with this information when contacted directly.